 However, a significant knowledge gap exists in the HIWeather operation plan in terms of where, when, and how significant health care decisions are made.
 Further, missing is a detailed awareness of how much lead time is needed for health care decisions.
 If a significant goal of HIWeather is to improve health outcomes by successful utilisation of its products, the direction of improved HIWeather products must be steered by the awareness and knowledge of the nature of disaster-related health care decisions.

 This white paper aims to give an exposition on the process by which health care decision makers build a timeline of required action.
 The report will be structured around each of the 5 areas of focus of HIWeather.
-The logic of this approach is to begin with the desired health outcome improvements, and work systematically through the processes to where improved HIWeather products could assist.
+The logic of this approach is to begin with the desired health outcome improvements, and work systematically through the processes to identify where HIWeather products could be applied or tailored to assist the health sector.

 In this way, the selection and development of HIWeather products will be able to use health impacts at the heart its direction.